leeola/docs/contents/guides/ssh-into-your-vm/index.md

   that you have connected successfully.

   This step has quite a few Gotchas so please review them below.

   Two likely gotchas, are
   [Possible Gotchas: Agent Failure](#agentfailure) and [Possible Gotchas: ssh_exchange_identification](#openbrowser) below.

+  ### Error: Could not chdir

+  This "error" can be ignored.
+I'm not sure what exactly causes it, but everyone experiences it and it does not cause any problems.
+  [@kiwigeraint](https://koding.com/kiwigeraint) says to simply ignore it. :)